OpenLiberty/sample-langchain4j/mcp/server/README.md

 ./mvnw liberty:dev
 ```

-When dev mode is ready, the server listens at http://localhost:9081/mcp, a single MCP endpoint that supports both POST and GET methods.
+When the application is ready, the server listens at http://localhost:9081/mcp, a single MCP endpoint that supports both POST and GET methods.

 ## Available Tools